Sandbox Internals

 Security

 All file paths from tool arguments are validated by SandboxPathSanitizer before any container execution.
-Directory traversal attempts (..) are rejected, and paths are resolved relative to the agent's home directory.
+Directory traversal (..) is rejected; paths are resolved relative to the agent's home directory.

-Container networking can be set to outbound (NAT with internet access) or none (completely isolated).
-Plugins can declare their own network requirements in the permissions field.
+Container networking is outbound (NAT) or none (isolated).
+Plugins declare their own network requirements in permissions.

-SandboxExecLimiter— Limits the number of commands an agent can run per conversation turnSandboxRateLimiter— General rate limiting for sandbox operations and Host API bridge calls
+SandboxExecLimiter— caps commands an agent runs per turnSandboxRateLimiter— general rate limiting for sandbox ops and bridge calls

 Diagnostics